LucasFaustman/cavitycrawler/README.md

 ## Project

-My friend is a Dentist in the States who is trying to decide what Practice Management System (PMS) they should use for their dental practice.
+My friend is a Dentist in the United States who is trying to decide what Practice Management System (PMS) they should use for their dental practice.
 They have narrowed it down to two options [Dentrix](https://www.dentrix.com/), and [DentalXChange](https://www.dentalxchange.com/home/Home).
 They asked me to find a way to compare the two PMSs to see which one will work best for their practice.